TUDelft-CNS-ATM/bluesky/README.md

 - Mouse clicks in traffic window are use in console for lat/lon/heading and position inputs

 ## Contributions
-BlueSky is still under heavy development.
+BlueSky can be considered 'perpetual beta'.
 We would like to encourage anyone with a strong interest in ATM and/or Python to join us.
 Please feel free to comment, criticise, and contribute to this project.
 Please send suggestions, proposed changes or contributions through GitHub pull requests, preferably after debugging it and optimising it for run-time performance.